Step 1: Campaign Page Appearance

 Step 1 sends you straight into the art, the visuals, the “Wow” elements.
 For the non-artists out there, first, there’s no such thing – we all have it in us!
 We all know what a good and bad web page looks like.
 And second, it’s actually super easy to make a good looking page.
 All you need is a logo, two colors that look good together, and an awesome photo to put front and center.

-To begin, you can watch the overview video below, or go ahead and scroll through the various sections.
+To begin, you can watch the overview video below, or start scrolling.

 Upload your organization’s official logo, if you have one.
 For best results, use a “.png” or “.jpg” image that is at least 100px wide and 100px high.

 If you don’t have an official logo, you’ll still need to add something here.
 Otherwise, the default IgniteCX logo will display.
 You can create a simple version of a logo using Word, or a program like it, by typing in the name of your group, formatting it with your preferred size and font, taking a screenshot, and then uploading that screenshot.
 If you’re having trouble with this, feel free to contact us at firstname.lastname@example.org, and we’ll be happy to help you.

 Feature Image or Video